DefiLlama/defillama-server/defi/src/adaptors/cli/backfillUtilities/README.md

 - Backfilling an adapter with a chain with the flag `runAtCurrTime` enabled and other chain with a specific start time will make the first chain backfill with the same value from the specific start time of the other chain.
 - When multiple chains.
 The backfill starts with the oldest start time for all chains.
 This results in extra queries that we already know there's no data available.

-Decided to push later in time this improvements and prioritize other developements.
+Decided to push later in time this improvements and prioritize other developments.
 Let me know if u think it's a problem and should be improved!